bdowns4/OutlierMeth/README.md

 #### Step 4: Install the R the package.

-In the R program, install the package with the function:
+In R, install the package with the function:

 install.packages("~/Path/BinaryMeth_1.0.tar.gz", repos = NULL, type = "source")